7 Mistakes Expats in Mexico Make

 Why?

-Because people who don’t have residency in Mexico cannot apply for specific health insurance policies, some of them cannot get rentals or you cannot apply for social programs like IMSS or an RFC.
+Because people who don’t have residency in Mexico cannot apply for specific health insurance policies, some of them cannot get rentals or cannot apply for government-funded healthcare like IMSS or apply for an RFC.
+Without an RFC in Mexico, it is becoming virtually impossible to make large purchases or even set up utilities.

-And there are a lot of benefits to obtaining residency in Mexico.
-Even if you don’t plan on moving to Mexico for another 2-3 years, you should still get residency sooner than later.
-After all, you don’t have to live in Mexico to remain a Mexican resident.
+If you plan to live in Mexico for longer than 6 months, you should apply for a residency visa.
+There are many benefits to obtaining residency in Mexico.
+Even if you don’t plan on moving to Mexico for another 2-3 years, you should still get residency sooner rather than later.

 Move to Mexico With Confidence